YadavShalu/Blockchain_Based_Supply_Chain_Management_System/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to the Credit Card Fraud Detection project!
+Thank you for considering contributing to the Blockchain Based Supply Chain Management System project!
 Your contributions are valuable in enhancing the accuracy and reliability of fraud detection in the financial sector.
 Please take a moment to review these guidelines before getting started.

 ## Code of Conduct